Brian Clough: Nottingham Forest

-Taylor secretly followed Kenny Burns and concluded Burns' reputation as a hard drinker and gambler was exaggerated.
-Taylor sanctioned his £150,000 July signing.
-Burns became FWA Footballer of the Year in 1977–78 after being moved from centre-forward to centre-back.
-Forest started their return to the top league campaign with a 3–1 win at Everton.
+Bill Shankly, retired from management since 1974, and Clough had enormous mutual respect for each other, and impressed by the Forest display at Goodison, Shankly told their players: "You can win it.
+Don't just be in the First Division, go and win it.
+Keep playing like that and you can win the championship."
 Three further wins in league and cup followed without conceding a goal.
 Then came five early September goals conceded in losing 3–0 at Arsenal and defeating Wolves 3–2 at home.
 Peter Shilton then signed for a record fee for a goalkeeper of £325,000.
 Taylor reasoned: "Shilton wins you matches."
 20 year old John Middleton was first team goalkeeper pre-Shilton.
 Middleton later in the month went in part exchange with £25,000 to Derby County for Archie Gemmill transferring to Forest.
 Gemmill was another Scottish former 1972 Derby title winner.

 Forest lost only three of their first sixteen league games, the last of which was at Leeds United on 19 November 1977.
 They lost only one further game all season, an 11 March FA Cup sixth round defeat at West Bromwich Albion.
 Forest won the 1977–78 Football League, seven points ahead of runners-up Liverpool.
 Forest became one of the few teams (and the most recent team to date) to win the First Division title the season after winning promotion from the Second Division.
 This made Clough the third of four managers to win the English league championship with two different clubs.
 Forest conceded just 24 goals in 42 league games.
-They defeated Liverpool 1–0 in the 1978 Football League Cup Final replay, despite cup-tied Shilton, Gemmill and December signing David Needham not playing.
+They defeated Liverpool 1–0 in the 1978 Football League Cup final replay, despite cup-tied Shilton, Gemmill and December signing David Needham not playing.
 Chris Woods chalked up two clean sheets in the final covering Shilton's league cup absence.
 McGovern missed the replay through injury, and Burns lifted the trophy as the stand-in captain.
 Robertson's penalty was the only goal of the game.

 Forest started season 1978–79 by defeating Ipswich Town 5–0 for an FA Community Shield record win.
 In the 1978–79 European Cup they were drawn to play the trophy winners of the two previous seasons, Liverpool.
 Home goals by Birtles and Colin Barrett put Forest through 2–0 on aggregate.
 On 9 December 1978 Liverpool ended Forest's 42 match undefeated league run dating back to the November the year before.
 The undefeated run was the equivalent of a whole season, surpassing the previous record of 35 games held by Burnley in 1920–21.
 The record stood until it was surpassed by Arsenal in August 2004, a month before Clough's death.
 Arsenal played 49 league games without defeat.